h-havenga/jekyll/about.md

 layout: default
 permalink: /about/
 ---

+**More about me**
-Geo and spatial science graduate student, Debian GNU\Linux user, open-source advocate, runner and dog lover.
+I am a geo and spatial science graduate student, Debian GNU\Linux user, open-source advocate, runner and dog lover.
 I'm navigating this strange new world of programming, blogging and sharing.
 Bare with me.